oat-sa/taohub-articles/forge/Documentation for core components/delivery.md

 ![](../resources/generis_delivery.png)

-Please refer the Delivery server|delivery server section to see how this properties apply on delivery executio
+Please refer the Delivery server|delivery server section to see how this properties apply on delivery execution